arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 ![Free courses in the Cloud](assets/my-cloud-space.png)

 * **My Cloud**.
 My Cloud is an *automatically* created private space once joined Arduino Cloud.
 You can use this space for personal projects you do not want to share with all your class.
-This space is free and includes *two Things*, unlimited dashboards, 100 MB of sketch storage, and 1-day data retention by default.
+This space is free and includes

+  * *two Things*,
+  * unlimited dashboards,
+  * 100 MB of sketch storage,
+  * 1-day data retention by default.

 * **New shared space**.
 A *shared space* is a space you can use with all your students.
 There is no limit in the number of members, who can all access the resources within its space.
 * **Join Space**.
 Here you copy and paste the space code that another admin or teacher shared with you to join their space.
 See image below: